The Aligned Orbit of the Eccentric Proto Hot Jupiter TOI-3362b: Abstract

 \section{Abstract}

 High-eccentricity tidal migration predicts the existence of highly eccentric proto-hot Jupiters on the ``tidal circularization track,'' meaning that they might eventually become hot Jupiters, but that their migratory journey remains incomplete.
-Having experienced moderate amounts of the tidal reprocessing of their orbital elements, proto-hot Jupiters systems can be powerful test-beds for the underlying mechanisms of eccentricity growth.
+Having experienced moderate amounts of tidal evolution of their orbital elements, proto-hot Jupiters systems can be powerful test beds for the underlying mechanisms of eccentricity growth.
 Notably, they may be used for discriminating between variants of high-eccentricity migration, each predicting a distinct evolution of misalignment between the star and the planet's orbit.
-We constrain the spin-orbit misalignment of the proto-hot Jupiter TOI-3362b with high precision radial velocity observations using ESPRESSO at VLT.
+We constrain the spin-orbit misalignment of the proto-hot Jupiter TOI-3362b with high-precision radial velocity observations using ESPRESSO at VLT.
 The observations reveal a sky-projected obliquity $\lambda=1.2_{-2.7}^{+2.8}$ deg and constrain the orbital eccentricity to $e=0.720\pm0.016$, making it one of the most eccentric gas giants for which the obliquity has been measured.
-The large eccentricity and the striking orbit alignment of the planet suggest that ongoing coplanar high-eccentricity migration driven by a distant companion is a likely explanation for the system’s architecture.
+Although the large eccentricity and the striking orbit alignment of the planet are puzzling, we suggest that ongoing coplanar high-eccentricity migration driven by a distant companion is a possible explanation for the system's architecture.
 This distant companion would need to reside beyond 5 au at 95\% confidence to be compatible with the available radial velocity observations.

 \keywords{Exoplanets (498) --- Hot Jupiters (753) --- Exoplanet dynamics (490) --- Planetary alignment (1243) --- Exoplanet migration (2205)}